logzio/logz-docs/_source/logzio_collections/_tracing-sources/cs_open_tracing.md

 ---
-title: Sending traces from C# application
+title: Sending traces from your C# application
 logo:
   logofile: dotnet.svg
   orientation: vertical
-data-source: dotnet
+data-source: .NET code #dotnet
-description: How to send traces from C# application
+description: How to send traces from your C# application
 open-source:
   - title:
     github-repo: jaeger-logzio